HEYDEV001/Sphere/README.md

 ### 1. Setting Up Apache Kafka — Local and In-Code

-**Challenge:** Kafka was one of the most challenging parts of this project.
-Setting it up locally required configuring Kafka in KRaft mode (without Zookeeper), which involved managing broker and controller roles, cluster IDs, and log directories manually — unlike traditional setups that rely on Zookeeper.
-Beyond the local environment, integrating Kafka into Spring Boot required a solid understanding of serialization strategies, consumer group behavior, and reliable message processing.
-A key challenge was handling deserialization of custom event objects across services, especially configuring JsonDeserializer with trusted packages to ensure secure and correct message conversion.

-**How I solved it:**  I studied Apache Kafka and Spring for Apache Kafka documentation to implement Kafka in KRaft mode, handling broker and metadata configuration without Zookeeper.
-Resolved serialization mismatches and ClassNotFoundException issues by standardizing event models across services.
-Simplified setup using a consistent application.yml configuration, leveraging Spring Boot auto-configuration over manual @Bean definitions.
+**Challenge:** Configuring Zookeeper, Kafka broker, topics, serializers, and consumer groups from scratch — plus debugging `ClassNotFoundException` from package mismatches between producer and consumer services.

+**How I solved it:** Read the official Kafka and Spring Kafka documentation extensively.
+Settled on consistent `application.yml`-based configuration with `spring.json.trusted.packages: "*"` and explicit value default type mappings.
+Eliminated manual `@Bean` configs in favour of Spring Boot auto-configuration.

-**Scalability improvement:** By using Kafka for all asynchronous communication, the notification-service is fully decoupled from all producers.
-Adding a new event type (e.g. comment notifications, connection request alerts) requires only a new Kafka topic and a new `@KafkaListener` — no changes to any producer service.
+**Scalability improvement:** Notification-service is fully decoupled from all producers.
+Adding a new event type requires only a new Kafka topic and `@KafkaListener` — zero changes to any producer service.

 ---

-### 2. Inter-service Communication via Feign Client

-**Challenge:** Feign client integration caused persistent issues across multiple services.
-Problems included mismatched response types between services, incorrect path mappings after `StripPrefix` at the gateway, Feign clients incorrectly routing through the gateway instead of directly to services, and unclear error messages when a downstream service returned an unexpected response body.

-**How I solved it:** I systematically debugged each Feign client by testing the target service endpoints directly via Postman first, then aligning the Feign interface method signatures exactly with the controller signatures of the target service.
-I learned that Feign clients in a microservices setup should use the Eureka service name (e.g. `USER-SERVICE`) and bypass the gateway entirely for internal calls — which resolved routing and auth header conflicts.

-**Scalability improvement:** All inter-service calls are now defined as clean, typed Feign interfaces.
-Adding a new cross-service dependency requires only a new interface method — no manual HTTP client setup, no URL management.
+### 2. Redis Serialization for Cached Lists

+**Challenge:** `@Cacheable` on methods returning `List<T>` caused Jackson deserialization failures — the top-level array had no `@class` type metadata, so Jackson couldn't reconstruct the typed list on cache read.

+**How I solved it:** Wrapped list results in dedicated wrapper classes (`SearchResultsWrapper`, `ConnectionsWrapper`).
+Redis stores the wrapper with its `@class` metadata intact, enabling clean deserialization.
+Single objects continue to use `@Cacheable` directly.

+**Scalability improvement:** Cache pattern is now consistent and safe for all return types — no silent cache misses or runtime deserialization errors.

 ---

-### 3. JWT Propagation Across Services

-**Challenge:** After the gateway validates the JWT and extracts the `userId`, downstream services needed access to that user identity without re-validating the token.
-Getting the gateway to forward the `userId` as a request header and ensuring Feign clients preserved that header in downstream calls required careful filter and interceptor configuration.

-**How I solved it:** The custom `AuthenticationFilter` in the gateway mutates the outbound request to add a `userId` header before forwarding.
-Each downstream service reads this header directly from the request — no token re-validation needed.
-Feign clients propagate the header using a `RequestInterceptor`.
+### 3. @Cacheable Incompatibility with Spring Cloud Gateway (WebFlux)

+**Challenge:** `@Cacheable` is a Spring MVC (servlet) abstraction — it doesn't work inside a WebFlux reactive pipeline.
+JWT caching annotations were silently ignored.
+Adding `spring-webmvc` to fix it caused unpredictable behaviour by mixing both stacks.

+**How I solved it:** Removed `spring-webmvc` from the gateway entirely.
+Implemented JWT caching manually using `RedisTemplate` directly inside `JwtService.getIdFromTheToken()` — check Redis first, parse JWT on cache miss, store result with 10-minute TTL.
+Clean, explicit, and reactive-safe.

 ---

+### 4. Inter-service Communication via Feign Client

+**Challenge:** Mismatched response types, incorrect path mappings after `StripPrefix`, and Feign clients routing through the gateway instead of directly to services caused persistent errors.

+**How I solved it:** Tested each target endpoint directly in Postman first, then aligned Feign interface signatures exactly with controller signatures.
+Feign clients use Eureka service names (`lb://SERVICE-NAME`) to bypass the gateway entirely for internal calls.

+---

+### 5. Cascading Failures Between Services

+**Challenge:** When connection-service was slow or down, calling services piled up waiting for Feign responses — exhausting thread pools and causing cascading failures across the system.

+**How I solved it:** Added Resilience4j circuit breakers and retry on every Feign client.
+After 5 consecutive failures, the circuit opens and fallback responses return immediately.
+Services recover automatically when the dependency comes back up.

+---

-### 4. Graph Modeling for Connections in Neo4j
+### 6. Graph Modeling for Connections

-**Challenge:** Modeling professional connections (follow/unfollow, mutual connections, suggested people) in a relational database would require complex join queries that degrade at scale.
-Choosing Neo4j introduced a learning curve around Cypher query language, Spring Data Neo4j entity modeling, and relationship direction semantics.
+**Challenge:** Modeling follow relationships and "people you may know" in PostgreSQL would require expensive multi-join queries that degrade at scale.

-**How I solved it:** Modeled users as `@Node` entities and connections as typed `@Relationship` properties with direction.
-Cypher queries for "people you may know" become simple 2-hop traversals — something that would require multiple joins and subqueries in SQL.
+**How I solved it:** Used Neo4j — users are `@Node` entities, connections are `@Relationship` properties.
+"People you may know" is a single 2-hop Cypher traversal.
+Results cached in Redis for 10 minutes to avoid repeated graph queries.

-**Scalability improvement:** The graph model scales naturally with the number of connections.
-Traversal queries remain performant even with millions of relationships — exactly the use case Neo4j is designed for.

 ---